 This compilation of data is not only unique to the Road Map Project region, but education databases in general.
 Rarely do parents, students, communities, school districts, municipalities, and local colleges have a common, accessible source of data and information.

-The data and research team at CCER aims to illuminate how those responsible for our students’ education can better serve them.
+CCER’s data and research team aims to illuminate how those responsible for our students’ education can better serve them.
 The team uses various data science and research methods and develops presentations, reporting tools, and papers—all driven by the recommendations, experiences, and perspectives of the Road Map Project region’s most-impacted communities.

 | From data that is